vfremaux/moodle-block_dashboard/readme.txt

 1. Deploy the block in Moodle/blocks as usual

-2. Activate notifications to isntall the data model
+2. Activate notifications to install the data model

 3. Create a course, better a flexipage or paged format course if available